Water intake plays a critical role in almost all the bodily functions of our furry friends.

 Monitor your puppy’s water intake

-You must monitor the amount of water your puppy drinks daily to ensure it stays hydrated and healthy.
+You must monitor how much water your puppy drinks daily to ensure it stays hydrated and healthy.

 Because their bodies are still growing and developing, puppies need more water than adult dogs.
 Water makes up about 80% of your puppy’s body weight.